 Advocates should refrain from all professions in which monotony and conflict determine the daily work routine.
 They need harmony, variety and freedom of expression.
 All professions in which there is a lot of criticism and pressure (sales, politics) do not suit them.

 Hardly any other personality type is as conscientious in choosing a partner as the INFJ.
 Noncommittal flirtations and superficial relationships are abhorrent to him.
 He wants a deep, unshakeable basis of trust.
-Accordingly, he takes his time until he has found a person who is able to meet these requirements.
-Once Advocates have found a partner, the relationship is characterized by sincerity and loyalty.
+Accordingly, he takes his time until he has found a person who is able to fulfill these requirements.
+Once advocates have found a partner, the Relationship of sincerity and loyalty coined.

-The very precise demands of the advocate make him choosy.
-Especially in the getting-to-know-you phase, it's easy to scare him off with seemingly trivial things.
+The advocate's very precise demands make him picky.
+Especially in the introductory phase, it is easy to scare him off with seemingly minor details.
 You should never try to manipulate an INFJ in your favor.
-Because of his sensitive antennae he will notice it immediately.
-Manipulation attempts and untruths are not forgiven by the INFJ.
-A relationship is often over after this.
+Because of his sensitive antennae, he will notice it immediately.
+The INFJ will not forgive attempts at manipulation and untruths.
+One Relationship is often finished after this.